 Houses and Apartments Trade Off Entry Price Against HOA Drag

-The apartment's lower entry price of $303,912 versus $473,700 for a house is the core advantage, because net yield divides net income by purchase price and a cheaper denominator lifts the percentage.
-Working against that is HOA of $3,507 per year, a recurring cost that houses do not carry and that cannot be avoided by switching rental strategy.
+The apartment's lower entry price of about $304,000 versus about $615,000 for a house is the core advantage, because net yield divides net income by purchase price and a cheaper denominator lifts the percentage.
+Working against that is HOA of about $3,500 per year, a recurring cost that houses do not carry and that cannot be avoided by switching rental strategy.
 Insurance and maintenance are also scaled down on the apartment because the dashboard models them as percentages of property value.

-On the 3-bed house, short-term gross equals long-term annual rent at roughly 27% occupancy, measured on a gross basis before any costs come out.
+On the 3-bed house, short-term gross equals long-term annual rent at roughly 25% occupancy, measured on a gross basis before any costs come out.
 That is the floor, not the target.
 Phoenix's market median occupancy for whole-home listings sits at 50%, which is why the gross premium of 98% is achievable in the first place.
-A host running materially below 27% would earn less gross than a long-term landlord and still have to cover the higher short-term cost base, a double penalty.
+A host running below 25% would earn less gross than a long-term landlord and still have to cover the higher short-term cost base, a double penalty.

 View Phoenix in the dashboard → Free preview · every bedroom count and property type